-Oil sands leases are continued beyond their primary term by performing a minimum level of evaluation (MLE) by drilling and coring all potential producing hydrocarbon bearing zones or by meeting a minimum level of production (MLP).
+Oil sands leases are continued beyond their primary term by meeting a minimum level of production (MLP), or by paying an escalating rental in lieu of achieving the MLP.

 Many jurisdictions in Canada, including the provinces of Alberta and Saskatchewan have legislation in place for mineral rights reversion to the Crown where stratigraphic formations cannot be shown to be capable of production at the end of their primary lease term.
 Such legislation may also include mechanisms available to energy companies to "continue" lease terms for non-producing lands, having met certain criteria as laid out in the relevant legislation.